 With direct lead generation, what you save on commission you invest in marketing strategy to dramatically increase lead numbers (hot in 2020)

-Digital Tool to be successful in China’s real estate industry
+Use Digital Tools to be successful in China’s real estate industry

 One of the key parts of your brand is its reputation.
 It is undeniable that all around the world a brand’s reputation is important and can have a significant impact on your sale, but it is even more important in China where everyone is always connected on the internet.
 With your online presence comes your e-reputation.
 In fact, investors are not only buying your properties, but also the reputation of your company.
 Your brand needs to have a strong identity and you need to be visible on the right platforms.